-China auto sales fall in October for 4th month
+China auto sales fall in October, deepening slump

-BEIJING (AP) — China’s auto sales sank for a fourth month in October, tumbling 13 percent from a year earlier, an industry group reported Friday, adding to an unexpectedly painful downturn for global automakers in their biggest market.
+BEIJING (AP) — China’s auto sales sank for a fourth month in October as an unexpectedly painful slump in the global industry’s biggest market deepened.

-Sales of SUVs, sedans and minivans in the crowded, competitive market contracted to just over 2 million units, the China Association of Auto Manufacturers reported.
+Purchases of SUVs, sedans and minivans contracted 13 percent from a year earlier to just over 2 million units, the China Association of Auto Manufacturers reported Friday.

-The slump hit at an awkward time when global automakers and local rivals are pouring billions of dollars into meeting government targets to ramp up sales of electric models that for many might not be profitable for years.

-Auto demand had been forecast to weaken after Beijing tapped the brakes on bank lending in late 2017 to cool a debt boom.
+Auto demand had been forecast to weaken after Beijing clamped down on bank lending late last year to cool a debt boom.
 But the slump is sharper than expected, prompting expectations regulators might try to prop up sales with tax cuts or other incentives.

+The downturn comes at an awkward time for global and Chinese automakers that are spending heavily to meet government targets to develop and sell electric models.

 Most Read Business Stories